tomasy503/rag_agent/README.md

-# Pydantic AI Agentic RAG
+# Agentic RAG using PydanticAI Framework and Crawl4AI

-A powerful AI-powered documentation assistant that combines web crawling capabilities with advanced RAG (Retrieval-Augmented Generation) to provide accurate and context-aware responses to your questions.
+A powerful AI-powered assistant that combines web crawling capabilities with advanced RAG (Retrieval-Augmented Generation) to provide accurate and context-aware responses to your questions from an entire content of a domain.

 ## Features